Mercedes-Benz OM648 engine

 The Mercedes-Benz OM648 engine is a 3.2 Litre, straight-6 4 valves per cylinder, cast iron block diesel engine manufactured by the Mercedes-Benz division of Daimler AG as a replacement for the previous Mercedes-Benz inline-5 and -6 engines.

 The engine features common rail fuel injection and a variable nozzle turbocharger.
 The injection system operates at 1600 bar.

-Power output is 204 PS at 4200 rpm and 500 Nm of torque from 1,800-2,600 rpm.
+Power output is 204 PS at 4200 rpm and 500 Nm of torque from 1,800 to 2,600 rpm.